b-bot/dark-dock/README.md

 An ongoing project to create grayscale versions of the most commonly used Mac apps.
-Inspired by the lack of a dark theme for macOS.
+A perfect match for the newly introduced dark theme for macOS

 ### Before